CEDL2017/homework2-MDPs/README.md

 ```
 conda env create -f environment.yml
 source activate cedl
-# deactivate when you want to leaving the environment
+# deactivate when you want to leave the environment
 source deactivate cedl
 ```